 - There are sixteen UNESCO World Heritage Sites in Central America, with places represented in every Central American country.
 The sites include islands, ancient ruins, Spanish colonial cities, national parks, and more, like the Antigua Guatemala, Belize Barrier Reef Reserve System, Cocos Island National Park in Costa Rica, and Joya de Cerén Archaeological Site in El Salvador.

 - Central America is an isthmus.
-Along with being a word I can never spell on first try, an isthmus is a strip of land connecting two larger land masses, with bodies of water on both sides.
-In Central America's case, it connects North and South America, and is bordered by the Pacific and the Atlantic Oceans.
+Along with being a word I can never spell on the first try, an isthmus is a strip of land connecting two larger land masses, with bodies of water on both sides.
+In Central America's case, it connects North and South America and is bordered by the Pacific and the Atlantic Oceans.
 The Panama Canal, built between 1904 and 1914, is the only waterway to link the two oceans.